 Bi-phasic reinforcement of composites using a carbon aerogel monolith (CAG) to further develop multifunctional composites, with comparable mechanical performance to traditional carbon fibre reinforced composites, as a structural power material have shown promising results.
 The development of such a structural power component, which stores electricity but acts as an integral mechanical structure, for example the shell of a car stores energy which removes the requirement to have a separate battery, reduces weight without reducing function.
 Structural power composites are expected to impact everyday life as we seek to generate, store and consume energy differently.

-My doctoral thesis was completed at Imperial College London, supervised by Professor Milo SP Shaffer, Professor Emile S Greenhalgh and Professor Alexander Bismarck and I was supported in my studies by the EPSRC via a Doctoral Training Account (DTA) Award (EP/P502500/1), between 2008-2013.
-My work focused on the scalability of carbon nanotube-grafted-carbon fibres, and I was successful in applying for an EPSRC Impact Acceleration: Pathways to Impact Award (EP/K503733/1) and was aided by the Weizmann UK Programme Grant, The Weizmann Institute of Science, for Hierarchical composites based on carbon nanotube fibres (2012-2015).
+His doctoral thesis was completed at Imperial College London, supervised by Professor Milo SP Shaffer, Professor Emile S Greenhalgh and Professor Alexander Bismarck and he was supported in his studies by the EPSRC via a Doctoral Training Account (DTA) Award (EP/P502500/1), between 2008-2013.
+His work focused on the scalability of carbon nanotube-grafted-carbon fibres, and he was successful in applying for an EPSRC Impact Acceleration: Pathways to Impact Award (EP/K503733/1) and was aided by the Weizmann UK Programme Grant, The Weizmann Institute of Science, for Hierarchical composites based on carbon nanotube fibres (2012-2015).

 The scalable synthesis of carbon nanotubes on fibres investigated during my PhD resulted in a patent (US201515326156) with the application made by Imperial Innovations Ltd and two journal publications.
 The first manuscript "Applying a potential difference to minimise damage to carbon fibres during carbon nanotube grafting by chemical vapour deposition" was chosen by Nanotechnology as a Highlight of 2017.
 The second manuscript "Continuous carbon nanotube synthesis on charged carbon fibers" is published in Composte Part A: Applied Science and Manufacturing.